-Each Honoree is fully investigated by an independent, professional global security firm to ensure the work they submit on paper is the exactly the work being done in the field.
-We are the only nonprofit organization in the world to do this.
+In order to be eligible for funding, each organization is fully investigated by an independent, professional global security firm to ensure the work they submit on paper is the exactly the work being done in the field.
+We guarantee their work and we are the only nonprofit organization in the world to do this.

 First seven Honorees are recognized in Columbus, Ohio with the backing of a long-term commitment from the Kellogg Company.